open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 Some online editors automatically include separate files.

-To render our child component, we simply replace the existing template with the tag for the child component:
+To render our child component, we simply replace the existing template with the tag of the child component:

 ```js
 render() {